 Compatriots, we owe it to our D.A.R. ladies to make sure they receive their proper awards, both personally and at the state level, if they assist us with finding a new SAR member.

-The mission of the NSSAR Eagle Scout committee is to conduct the Arthur M. & Berdena King Eagle Scout Scholarship program.
+The mission of the NSSAR Eagle Scout committee is to conduct the Arthur M. & Berdena King Eagle Scout Award program.
 Additionally, it functions as the sole liason with the Boy Scouts of America in matters of mutual interest.
 Finally, it develops activities and recognitions that enhance the mutual “Partnership for Good Citizenship” with the Boy Scouts of America.
 It is fully supportive of the numerous other programs and activities within the National Society of the Sons of the American Revolution and will contribute to these programs and activities in every way.

 These pages for the Ethics Committee have been established to provide a centralized location for members of the NSSAR to access information pertaining to the Ethics Committee’s formulation and functions.
 Incorporated into this site is the formation of Ethics Committee, its duties and responsibilities as contained in Volume I of By Law 18.1(b) of the NSSAR Handbook.
 Following this By Law section are the sections from Volume II of the NSSAR Handbook: